jmagrippis/magrippis/README.md

 ### Prep

-You will need a version of Node installed: it is recommended to use [nvm] for hassle-free node version management.
+You will need the version of Node specified in the `.nvmrc` installed: it is recommended to use [nvm] for hassle-free node version management, and simply running `nvm i` at the project root.

 [Yarn v1] is recommended for installing this project's dependencies. [npm] which would have been installed alongside node should work almost just as well.